Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Preliminaries

+We start with some background on Markov chains and mixing times.
 Let $\cM$ be an ergodic, reversible Markov chain with finite state space $\Omega$, transition probability matrix $P$, and stationary distribution $\pi$.
 The $t$-step transition probability from states $x$ to $y$ is denoted as $P^t(x,y)$.
 The total variation distance between probability distributions $\mu$ and $\nu$ on $\Omega$ is

 The \emph{mixing time} of $\cM$ is $\tau\parens{1/4} = \min \set{t \in \Z_{\ge 0} : \max_{x \in \Omega} \tv{P^t(x, \cdot) - \pi} \le 1/4}$.
 We say that $\cM$ is rapidly mixing if its mixing time is $O(\poly(n))$, where $n$ is the size of each configuration in the state space.
 Similarly, we say that $\cM$ is slow mixing if its mixing time is $\Omega(\exp(n^c))$ for some constant $c > 0$.